jthorniley/junctions/docs/02-network.md

 Finally, the `connect_lanes` method lets us join two lanes, identifying each one by the road label/lane label pair.
+Implicitly, we are always going to be connecting a lane end to a lane start, so this is sufficient information to define the connectivity.

 ```python
 >>> # Connect J1A end to J2A start